Waleran de Beaumont, 1st Earl of Worcester

-Waleran de Beaumont, Count of Meulan, Earl of Worcester (1104 – 9 April 1166, in Preaux), was the son of Robert de Beaumont, 1st Earl of Leicester and Elizabeth de Vermandois, and the twin brother of Robert de Beaumont, 2nd Earl of Leicester.
-He is not referred to by any surname in a contemporary document other than 'Waleran son of Count Robert'.
+Waleran de Beaumont (1104–1166) was an Anglo-Norman nobleman.
+In his early adulthood, he was a member of the conspiracy of Amaury III of Montfort; later in his career, he participated in the Anarchy and the Second Crusade.
+During the reign of Henry II of England, Waleran's close ties to Louis VII of France caused him to fall out of grace.

 Early life

-Waleran was born in 1104, the elder of twin sons of Robert de Beaumont, count of Meulan, who was also to become earl of Leicester in 1107.
+Waleran was born in 1104, the elder of twin sons of Robert de Beaumont, 1st Earl of Leicester, and Elizabeth of Vermandois, Countess of Leicester.
 On their father's death in June 1118, the boys came into the wardship of King Henry I of England.
 They remained in his care till late in 1120 when they were declared adult and allowed to succeed to their father's lands by a division already arranged between the king and their father before his death.
 By the arrangement, Waleran succeeded to the county of Meulan upriver on the Seine from the Norman border, and the principal family Norman honors of Beaumont-le-Roger and Pont Audemer.
 His great possessions included the forest of Brotonne, which was centred on his castle of Vatteville on the left bank of the Seine.
 As part of the family arrangement, Waleran also received a large estate in Dorset centred on the manor of Sturminster Marshall.